KCisSICKnasty/SICKnasty-FO4/README.md

 - Scans F4SE DLLs for game version support
 - Scans your mod setup for potential issues.
 - Automatically update Complex Sorter INIs for the latest xEdit.

-_MultiXwm-_

-Features: (copy & pasted from Personal radio (version with randomizer)'s mod description)

-- Use the program to convert your chosen tracks to XWM format.
-Recommended to use the default program bitrate, or if you want to use wav then use a converter like AIMP and convert XWM to wav 16 bit stereo and 44100 bitrate.  (wav files cause game crashes, this is not the recommended method!!!)
-- The custom music must be added in Data\sound\fx\mus\radio\PersonalRadio where the original blank sound files with TTS voice calling track numbers are.
-Replace them with own music.
-You must keep the old file name like 1.xwm or 100 xwm, or they wont play, you can add at least 100 tracks.  or If you hear the automated voice calling numbers instead of your tracks - you have incorrectly replaced the tracks.
-- It is recommended to first store your converted XWM files you want to use for mod in the temporary output file and rename them there and then replace all 100 empty tracks at once.

-_Smooth Sun Shadows-_

-Instructions: (Copy and pasted from Smooth Sun Shadows mod description)

-- Double click the install .bat file and that's it.
-It's installed.

 __Optional Mods:__